Email District III (605) 665-4408

 Eric Ambroson

-Application development for a wide variety of programs, including fire halls, housing, libraries, statistics, community centers, and water & wastewater facilities.
-Also specializes in comprehensive plans and housing assessments.
+Application development for a wide variety of projects, including fire halls, housing, libraries, community centers, and water & wastewater facilities.
+Also specializes in comprehensive plans, housing assessments and statistical research.

 Brian McGinnis